 Anything relevant to what your kid is going through at the time…

 Potty training?
 Bring the potty.
 Teething?
 Bring the teethers and Tylenol.
-Just because you’re at the beach doesn’t mean that normal life issues took a break!
+Just because you’re at the beach doesn’t mean that normal life took a break!

 It takes a little more planning, but beach days with the kids can be a blast.
 Remember to bring your inner kid too, mom and dad!… get out there and dig holes and play in the waves with them.
 Enjoy these silly beach days while you still have them.